pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 Then, you will need to transform the raw PEM certificate entries to JSON formatted entries.
 To do this efficiently, we modified the Certigo tool to take as input a file formatted as previously described.

-You can download our custom Certigo version [here](https://github.com/pgigis/certigo).
+You can find our custom Certigo version [here](https://github.com/pgigis/certigo).

 To run the tool, execute the following command:
 ```